-(#1127)The initiating AP MLD may transmit an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-The destination of the NSEP Priority Access Teardown frame is the non-AP MLD or non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
-The initiating AP MLD shall disable NSEP priority access so that traffic subsequently transmitted to the indicated non-AP MLD or non-AP EHT STA does not receive NSEP priority access treatment.
+[#4447] (#1127) An AP affiliated with the initiating AP MLD shall transmit an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))) to a non-AP STA affiliated with an associated non-AP MLD or a non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true. [#4444] The destination of the NSEP Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the NSEP Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+The initiating AP MLD shall change the NSEP priority access state to tear-down [#5856] so that traffic subsequently transmitted to the indicated non-AP MLD or non-AP EHT STA does not receive NSEP priority access treatment.

-35.14.2.2.4 Procedure at the recipient
+NOTE 2—The definition of the external interface is out of scope of this standards. [#5866]

-35.14.2.2.2.1 Recipient is an AP MLD(#1707)
+35.14.2.2.4 Procedure at the recipient AP MLD [#4173]

-(#1119)(#1488)Upon receipt of an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))), an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+(#1119)(#1488)Upon receipt of an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))), an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true [#5623] shall enable NSEP priority access for the requesting non-AP MLD [#5623], using the following procedure.

 The receiving AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.indication primitive.